wolfordj/CS493/content/modules/1-course-rest-cloud-overview/2-cloud-overview.md

 This means you can pick exactly what OS you want to run, you can generally have access to low level hardware, you can pick exactly what software packages are installed and how they are configured.

-This also means you have to pick exactly what OS you want to run, you have to deal with low level hardware issues and are responsible for any problems that arise with the software you have installed.
+This also means you **have** to pick exactly what OS you want to run, you have to deal with low level hardware issues and are responsible for any problems that arise with the software you have installed.

+{{< kaltura 0_b012ldgq >}}

 ## Review
 This should give you an idea of the major classifications of cloud offerings out there.
 You probably have used quite a few SaaS offerings, maybe have used a PaaS or two, maybe not, and the same with IaaS.
 The difference between IaaS and PaaS being the extent to which you want to get involved with the OS and the hardware.